Rotator cuff tears are a common (and very painful) shoulder injury that can happen to athletes and non-athletes alike.

 The Where and How of Torn Rotator Cuffs

-- When taking part in sports that cause repetitive motion in the arm make sure to rest the shoulder as often as possible
+When participating in sports that cause repetitive arm motion, make sure to rest your shoulder as often as possible.

-- If you feel any pain in the shoulder immediately stop what you are doing and call your orthopedic physician.
+If you feel any pain in the shoulder, immediately stop what you are doing and call your orthopedic specialist.

 The rotator cuff treatments your orthopedic doctor recommends will depend on the severity and duration of the injury.
 In most cases, the physician will prescribe physical therapy in conjunction with other treatments.

 Self-treating rotator cuff tears and other shoulder injuries isn’t usually a good idea, so it is essential that you make an appointment with an orthopedic doctor.
 They will ensure that your shoulder is treated in the best way possible to get you back to doing what you enjoy.